Digital Nomad Life in Philippines

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in the Philippines is to use an online rental marketplace such as looloo.com, housing.com.ph, or property24.com.
 These sites allow you to search for available rental properties according to your individual needs, such as location, size, budget, and amenities.
 Additionally, you may want to consider using the services of a real estate agent who is familiar with the property market in the area you are interested in residing.
 A real estate agent can provide valuable advice and can make your search for a suitable residence easier.
 You can also find listings for rentals in newspapers as well as online classifieds such as OLX or Airbnb.
-Finally, you can also network with friends and families to see if anyone has a vacant apartment or house for rent," said one person in Philippines.
+Finally, you can also network with friends and families to see if anyone has a vacant apartment or house for rent," remarked one member in Philippines.

 What do I need to know before moving to Philippines?